dpausp/ansible-playbook-mediatum/README.md

 The mediaTUM port 8081 on localhost is forwarded to the VM, so mediaTUM can be reached like this after some minutes:

     http://localhost:8081

+You can login with _Administrator_ as username and _xadmin1_ as password.

 If something wents wrong in the provisioning (look for "Running provisioner" in the output) step, you can try running it again in debug mode: